alomia/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-1 script - change of current useri
+0 script - change of current useri

-2 script - prints the user name
+1 script - prints the user name

-3 script - shows the groups of the current user
+2 script - shows the groups of the current useri

+3 script - change file owner